 Alternatively, if you require a qualification as evidence of your academic abilities and skills, GCSE courses are ideal.
 This is especially the case if you want to further your education at college or university, although some universities now accept Functional Skills in lieu of GCSEs.

 GCSEs are benchmark qualifications that pave the way to higher education and are essential for entry into a number of skilled career paths.
 Functional Skills and GCSEs both have their merits, and neither is less valuable than the other.
 The value of any qualification is what you do with it.

 Whether you build the foundations for your career as a professional or get to grips with calculating your finances without a calculator, Functional Skills and GCSE courses both offer you the same thing: the chance to upskill and succeed, no matter what the future holds.

-Where to do Functional Skills Maths, English and ICT?
+Where to do Functional Skills Maths and English?